react-toolbox/react-toolbox/README.md

   'button-height': '30px',
 };

-// webpack's config object:
+// webpack's config object: (webpack.config.js)
 const config = {
 ...
     postcss: () => {
     return [
       /* eslint-disable global-require */
       require('postcss-preset-env')({
-        stage: 0,
+        stage: 0, // required to get all features that were from cssnext without enabling them one by one
         features: {
           'custom-properties': {
-            preserve: false,
+            preserve: false, // required to output values instead of variables
-            variables: reactToolboxVariables,
-          }
-        },
+            importFrom: reactToolboxVariables, // see postcss-preset-env for config options },
+          'color-mod-function': true, // required to use color-mod() }
       }),
-      /* optional - see next section */
+      require('postcss-calc'), // required as postcss-preset-env doesn't have a reduce calc() funtion that cssnext did /* optional - see next section */ require('postcss-modules-values'),
-      require('postcss-modules-values'),
       /* eslint-enable global-require */
     ];
   },
 }
 ```

 ### Settings configuration variables using CSS Module Values

-Instead of using a JavaScript object for variables, you can use [CSS Module Values](https://github.com/css-modules/css-modules/blob/master/docs/values-variables.md) (`npm install postcss-modules-values --save`) and the [modules-values-extract](https://github.com/alexhisen/modules-values-extract) utility to declare these variables in component-specific theme .css files, where you would typically store additional style overrides.
+Instead of using a JavaScript object for variables, you can use [CSS Module Values](https://github.com/css-modules/css-modules/blob/master/docs/values-variables.md) (`npm install postcss-modules-values --save`) and the [modules-values-extract](https://github.com/alexhisen/modules-values-extract) utility to declare these variables in component-specific theme `.css` files, where you would typically store additional style overrides.

 CSS Module Values also offer the advantage that importing a css file with @value declarations makes these values properties of the imported style object, i.e.: